 It’s important to note that some store cards may offer 0% interest for longer than 21 months, but they use deferred interest.
 That is, you earn interest on your balance during the 0% period but don’t have to pay that interest if and only if you bring your balance to $0 before the 0% period ends.
 The JCPenney Credit Card is one example, offering up to 60 months of deferred interest.
 But those cards are best avoided because there’s a chance you’ll get blindsided by interest charges.
 So, they’re not really eligible to be in the running for longest 0% APR.

-U.S. Bank Visa® Platinum Card: 0% for 20 months on purchases and 0% for 20 months on balance transfers.
-3% (min $5) balance transfer fee. $0 annual fee.
-Requires excellent credit.
+U.S. Bank Visa® Platinum Card: 0% for 20 billing cycles on purchases and 0% for 20 billing cycles on balance transfers.
+3% (min $5) balance transfer fee. $0* annual fee.
+Requires with good credit.

 None of these cards offer rewards, but they’re meant for financing rather than regular spending.
 And you can use a different card for purchases you’ll pay in full each month.
 All of these cards also require good or excellent credit.